jiamingmao/data-analysis/Lectures.md

 - Foundations of Statistical Learning
 - Regression
 - The Truth about P-values
-- Classification
+- Classification and Discrete Choice Models
 - Model Selection and Regularization
-- Tree-based Methods
+- Decision Trees and Ensemble Learning
 ---

 <p style="height: 1px"></p>